exit490/ddd/README.md

 Copyright 2019 Mauricio Pimenta (exit490)

-The scripts of repository may be freely distributed under the [MIT license](LICENSE).
+The codes and scripts of repository may be freely distributed under the [MIT license](LICENSE).